ovh/the-bastion/doc/sphinx/using/sftp_scp_rsync.rst

     The intersection between your rights for ssh and for scp needs to be at least one.

 When this happens, it means that you have at least one declared SSH access to this machine (through one or several groups, or through personal accesses).
-You also have at least one declared SCP/SFTP access to it.
+You also have at least one declared SCP/SFTP/RSYNC access to it.
 However **both accesses are declared through different means**, and more precisely different SSH keys.
 For example:

-- You are a member of a group having this machine on one hand, and you have a declared SCP/SFTP access to this machine using a personal access on the other hand.
+- You are a member of a group having this machine on one hand, and you have a declared SCP/SFTP/RSYNC access to this machine using a personal access on the other hand.
 For SSH, the group key would be used, but for SCP/SFTP, your personal key would be used.
-However, for technical reasons (that might be lifted in a future version), your SSH and SCP/SFTP access must be declared with the same key, so in other words, using the same access mean (same group, or personal access).
+However, for technical reasons (that might be lifted in a future version), your SSH and SCP/SFTP/RSYNC access must be declared with the same key, so in other words, using the same access mean (same group, or personal access).

-- You are a member of group **A** having this machine, but SCP/SFTP access is declared in group **B**.
+- You are a member of group **A** having this machine, but SCP/SFTP/RSYNC access is declared in group **B**.
   In that case, as previously, as two different keys are used, this won't work.

-To declare an SCP or SFTP access, in addition to a preexisting SSH access, you should use either:
+To declare an SCP/SFTP/RSYNC access, in addition to a preexisting SSH access, you should use either:

 - :doc:`/plugins/group-aclkeeper/groupAddServer`, if the SSH access is part of a group